funkhaus/vuehaus/README.md

 Take a look at the [path-to-regexp documentation](https://github.com/pillarjs/path-to-regexp) for examples of routing using regex capabilities.

-The routing table in Vuepress automatically converts a string-string key-value pair to a Vue route object:
+The routing table in Vuehaus automatically converts a string-string key-value pair to a Vue route object:

 ```php
 array(